 We can trace the drinking of Pinot Noir wines back to sometime during the first century – when the ancient Romans recorded drinking it not long after they captured much of the Gaul region – which is now France.

 There is no definitive evidence as to when exactly the grape was first fermented and enjoyed, though needless to say it has been around for a long while.

-While Burgundy continues to pump out some of the finest Pinot Noir wines in the world, high-quality Pinot Noir is grown and made today in many cooler climates around the world.
+While Burgundy continues to produce some of the finest Pinot Noir wines in the world, high-quality Pinot Noir is grown and made today in many cooler climates around the world.

-In fact, a recent world-wide tasting has showed the certain wine regions within New Zealand are producing some of the best value Pinot’s in the world.
+In fact, a recent worldwide tasting has shown that certain wine regions within New Zealand are producing some of the best value Pinot’s in the world.

 While demand for this light red wine has increased dramatically, the grape itself tends to be finicky and relatively difficult to grow.
 As such, prices for the wine have increased in recent years.

 Typically, younger Pinot Noirs taste less complex, and red fruit notes tend to be the most prominent.
 As Pinot Noirs age, their complexity is enhanced, revealing more earthy and smokey mineral notes.

 Pinot Noir classically displays bright red cherry, raspberry, strawberry, cranberry, plum, currant, and pomegranate notes.
 Warmer climate Pinots tend to lean more towards richer black cherry.
 Secondary notes typically include gravel, chalk, mushrooms, earth, spice, and light oak.

 Pinot Noir Food Pairings